BLUE HORIZON, BOOK 3

 Prince Kal looked at the lupine captain for several long moments with his brow furrowed and his fists clenching.
 There was too much at stake for this kind of attitude, and he was sure this disturbance in their plans would not sit well with the monarch.

 The lupine captain of the Blue Horizon looked up into the clear blue sky above the castle grounds.
 He allowed himself an audible sigh as he and his companion watched banners on parapets sway lazily in a light breeze.
 This visit had turned out to be more stress and less relaxation than he had anticipated, and he was anxious to be on his way.
 However, the main purpose of his visit was to see the young prince who bore his name, and he wanted to spend more time with him.

 It had taken some coaxing for the boy’s caretaker to allow the wolf to take the young prince outside into the garden without her, but she had finally relented when he reminded her that he was the King’s Hero.
-At the moment, Merlin Sinclair and Merlin Aris were alone together as they passed through flowering shrubs and bushes along a stone walkway.
+At the moment, Merlin Sinclair and Merlin Aris were alone together as they moved among flowering shrubs and bushes along a stone walkway.